 Along with the educational part of the course, camp participants also took part in extracurricular activities the objective of which was for the participants to get to know one another better, promote the military and cultural heritage of their respective countries as well as learn about the military and cultural heritage of the Republic of Croatia, the host country.

 Command Sergeant Major Siim Saliste (Estonia), Command Senior Enlisted Leader for NATO ACO / guest lecturer

 I am taking part in this camp for the first time and I am pleased with its organization.
 One of NATO’s priorities is the enhancement and strengthening of partnerships, so I find such events to be useful for maintaining contacts.
 It is important to know how things work in other NATO member states’ armed forces.

-Sergeant First Class Erion Rakipi (Albania), command senior enlisted leader of a platoon
+Sergeant First Class Erion Rakipi (Albania), platoon sergeant

 This is an excellent opportunity for us to develop personally and professionally, get to know one another and acquire new knowledge.
 Co-operation is important because it facilitates the resolution of on-going issues on a global level and ensures faster progress.

 Photo by MLADEN ČOBANOVIĆ